 News & Updates

-Oahu residents and visitors may enjoy the beauty of our islands on one of the many legal hiking trails that are available to the public.
-More information on public trails throughout the State of Hawaii may be found online at: https://hawaiitrails.org.
+Residents and visitors may enjoy the beauty of the Hawaiian islands on one of the many legal hiking trails that are available to the public.
+For information about open trails and their current conditions, please visit the Na Ala Hele Trail & Access program website at https://hawaiitrails.org.